 There is a risk of the established practice of not recording working hours and lack of compensation for overtime work.
-According to the Labor Code of the Kyrgyz Republic (2004), by agreement with the employer, project employees are provided with additional hours of rest (Article 174) on another day as compensation for overtime work.
+According to the Labor Code of the Kyrgyz Republic (2025), by agreement with the employer, project employees are provided with additional hours of rest but no less than the overtime worked (Article 108) on another day as compensation for overtime work.
 The PIU will aim to address risk by informing project staff of their rights and establishing grievance mechanisms for them.

-Work outside the normal working hours can be carried out both at the initiative of the employee (part-time work) and at the initiative of the employer - overtime work (Article 98).
+Work outside the normal working hours can be carried out both at the initiative of the employee (part-time work) and at the initiative of the employer - overtime work.

 Overtime work is paid for the first 2 hours of work at least one and a half times the rate, for subsequent hours - at least twice the rate.
 Specific amounts of payment for overtime work may be determined by a collective agreement or employment contract.
 At the request of the employee, overtime work, instead of increased pay, can be compensated by providing additional rest time, but not less than the time worked overtime.
-Work outside the normal working hours, performed part-time, is paid depending on the time worked or output (Article 174).
+Work outside the normal working hours, performed part-time, is paid depending on the time worked or output (Article 108).